CNCLgithub/Algorithms-of-the-Mind/README.md

 # Algorithms-of-the-Mind
-Course materials (mostly code) for Algorithms of the Mind
+Course materials for Algorithms of the Mind